-College-administered scholarships and bursaries are strictly to cover tuition fees.
-If awarded, the funds will be credited directly to your college fee account with the balance to be paid by you.
+LASALLE-administered scholarships and bursaries are strictly used for the payment of tuition fees for one academic year, unless otherwise stated.
+If awarded, the funds will be credited directly to your college fee account.

 A scholarship is awarded based on merit, leadership qualities, creative potential, academic results and track record.

 A bursary is awarded to students who demonstrate financial challenges and meet the eligibility criteria of the scheme.

 Students are required to declare any external scholarships, bursaries or grants they have applied for, or have been awarded when they submit a scholarship or bursary application.
 This will be taken into consideration by the awarding committee(s).